US stocks make modest gains, continuing upward trend

 Bond yields edged higher.
 The yield on the 10-year Treasury rose to 1.48% from 1.45% late Friday.

-There were slightly more stocks rising than falling within the S&P 500.
+Stocks were roughly split between gainers and losers within the S&P 500.
 Banks, which rely on higher yields to charge more lucrative interest on loans, made solid gains.
-Citigroup rose 2.4%.
+Citigroup rose 2.8%.

 A mix of companies the rely on direct consumer spending for goods and services fell, along with companies that sell household products.